-Don’t do what most of us N. Americans attempt to do which we learned from the crappy Italian bistro on the corner.
-In Italy, you do not sit down for dinner take some bread and dip it in olive oil and balsamic you have put on your plate.
+Don’t do what most of us N. Americans attempt to do what we learned from the crappy Italian bistro on the corner.
+In Italy, you do not sit down for dinner take some bread and dip it in the olive oil and balsamic you have put on your plate.

 This just isn’t an Italian food tradition.
 Bread is used in Italy to act as a utensil to sop up all that lovely saucy goodness left on your plate.
 It’s often called fare la Scarpetta or the little shoe it picks up the bits that your fork can’t get.
 You would never find an Italian eating bread with their pasta and you also won’t find butter here to slather on your bread.